-Although the most frequently occurring structural components of documents are expressed in most XML vocabularies used by scholarly publishers - e.g., the Elsevier Journal Article DTD, DocBook and JATS - they are often expressed by different elements.
-For instance, the element para in DocBook and the element p in JATS refer to the same concept of one of a set of vertically-organised containers of text often called paragraph.
-Starting from these bases, the services previously mentioned, such as table of contents generation or in-browser rendering, would need to be developed according to the peculiarities of each individual markup language.
-DoCO represents a generic model by which the semantics of any structural XML tag could be retrieved automatically, circumventing the need to write bespoke parsers for each encountered format.
+Although the most frequent structural components are expressed in most XML vocabularies used by scholarly publishers - e.g., the Elsevier Journal Article DTD, DocBook and JATS - they are often expressed by different elements.
+For instance, the element para in DocBook and the element p in JATS refer to the same concept of one of a set of vertically-organized containers of text often called paragraph.
+Starting from these bases, the services previously mentioned, such as table of contents generation or in-browser rendering, should be developed according to the peculiarities of each individual markup language.
+DoCO represents a generic model according to which the semantics of any structural XML tag could be retrieved automatically, circumventing the need to write bespoke parsers for each encountered format.

-In making steps towards addressing this issue, we have recently used DoCO as a theoretical base for the development of an ontology-aware algorithm to retrieve the meaning of markup structures in XML article sources [15], without looking either at the particular markup language used, or the actual content of the document.
-The algorithm was developed by starting from the actual specification of DoCO classes, and then tuned according to other statistical and topological principles (e.g. the frequency of markup elements, their position within the document, etc.)37.
-The final goal of the algorithm is to associate a particular DoCO class to each markup element used in these documents.
+In making steps towards addressing this issue, we have recently used DoCO as a theoretical base for the development of an ontology-aware algorithm to retrieve the meaning of markup structures in XML article sources [14] without looking at the particular markup language used, or the actual content of the document.
+The algorithm was developed starting from the actual specification of DoCO classes, and,then tuned according to other statistical and topological principles (e.g. the frequency of markup elements, their